Home Page: https://tuhat.helsinki.fi/portal/en/person/boldifra

+Home Page: https://tuhat.helsinki.fi/portal/en/person/boldifra

 Postal Address: P.O.
 Box 54, 00014 University of Helsinki

 I am interested in the political and economic origins of our time, and particularly in problems of capitalism.
 I look at these problems through historical lenses.
 It pays special attention to culture and ideas as powerful forces that drive both human behavior and our understanding of it.
 Current writing projects include two books approaching capitalism from complementary angles: one examines the long-term dynamics of welfare state formation and crisis; the other is about misadventures in social forecasting since Karl Marx.

 I am a founding editor of Capitalism and History, a new Penn Press journal committed to the dissemination of cutting-edge research and debate on past and present capitalist societies worldwide: their economies, value structures, and intellectual products.

-I am happy to supervise doctoral students interested in exploring themes at the intersection of history, economics, and political science, particularly those falling within the broad scope of historical political economy.
+I am happy to supervise doctoral students interested in exploring themes at the intersection of history and social theory, particularly those falling within the broad scope of historical political economy.

 The End of Capitalism: Misadventures in Social Forecasting since Karl Marx.
 Under contract with Harvard University Press.